-Delivering affordable housing is a corporate objective of the Council and Welborne offers an ideal opportunity to meet that objective.
+- 8.30.85 Delivering affordable housing is a corporate objective of the Council and Welborne offers an ideal opportunity to meet that objective.
 However, with large scale strategic sites often comes a heavy infrastructure burden; the implications of which, through the development viability, can have knock on effects for affordable housing.
-Even with the increase in the Junction 10 contribution made by the applicant, the proposal continues to offer a minimum of 10% affordable housing.

-8.30.71 A balance needs to be struck when considering the level of affordable housing and the wider delivery of a major new garden community with a substantial 'front loaded' infrastructure burden.
+Even with the increase in the Junction 10 contribution made by the applicant, the proposal continues to offer a minimum of 10% affordable housing (or 7.3% where HCC call upon all of the £10M to cover cost over-runs on Junction 10). - 8.30.86 A balance needs to be struck when considering the level of affordable housing and the wider delivery of a major new garden community with a substantial 'front loaded' infrastructure burden.